D-S-Hub/git-practice/README.md

 # git-practice
-Changed in local repository
-Changed in the new-feature branch
+Changed in the no-fast-forward branch